k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ![image](images/12_3_3%20SQL%20Query..png)

 ### 4. Removing the Selected Columns in a DB Object
-To remove columns from a DB object, do either:
+To remove columns from a DB object, perform either one of the following choices:
 * Uncheck the selected columns.
 * Right-click on the **DB object** > **Uncheck All** to remove all the table’s columns from the SELECT statement.
 Note that when this option is selected for all DB objects in the Main window, the Query Builder generates the following SQL syntax: select * from …